savi2701/crypto-savvy/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Architecture information

+The app is divided into 4 components - crypto-convertor, dashboard, header, home.
+The components are made in order to keep logic of a component in place, also for the ease in routing.